The Gods are vain;

 No, the Monster in question was called Cetus.

-And while Heracles would a Cetus later, this version of the sea monster had no match.
+And while Heracles would defeat a Cetus later, this version of the sea monster had no match.

 King Cepheus (Andromeda’s father) and her mother, Queen Cassiopeia, consulted an oracle.